tas50/vagrant_chef_server/README.md

 ===================
 This repo contains a self provisioning chef server in Vagrant

-Note in order to run this you'll need a local chef-client installed which can be installed with the following:

-curl -L https://www.opscode.com/chef/install.sh | sudo bash

 ###Repository Components
 ####/systems
 Vagrant definitions for individual systems are located in the systems directory.
 Each system is a single vagrant file within a directory.